pivotal-cf/bookbinder/README.md

 Specify the following in the `config.yml`:

-* All dita sections within the dita_sections key of the `config.yml`.
+* All DITA sections within the dita_sections key of the `config.yml`
-* In the first dita section, a key-value pair "ditamap_location: my-ditamap.ditamap"
+* In the first DITA section listed in the `config.yml`, a key-value pair "ditamap_location: my-ditamap.ditamap"
-* (optional) A key-value pair "ditaval_location: my-ditaval.ditaval" in the first dita section with the `.ditamap`
+* (optional) In the first DITA section listed in the `config.yml`, a key-value pair "ditaval_location: my-ditaval.ditaval"

 For example: